-Serious breathing problems.
-Serious breathing problems can occur when gabapentin is taken with other medicines that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
-Watch for increased sleepiness or decreased breathing when starting gabapentin or when the dose is increased.
-Get help right away if breathing problems occur.
+4. Serious breathing problems.
+Serious breathing problems can happen when gabapentin is taken with other medicines (such as opioid pain medicines) that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
+Call your healthcare provider or get medical help right away if you have any of the following symptoms: